sc0v0ne/LearnAI/faq.md

 2. In real-world applications, there are usually thousands or millions of model parameters involved.

 3. The focus should be on how to use them (black-box) rather than how things work (white-box)  which is a basic axiom of OOA&D discussed in GoF Design Patterns.
+In a nutshell, black-box is the proper object-oriented approach to modeling complex systems.

 4. Occam’s Razor (simpler is better than SOTA)